-I figured I can’t be the only one who wants to eat healthy on a cruise, so this post is for you!
+I figured I can’t be the only one who wants to know how to eat healthy on a cruise, so this post is for you!

 If you have a special diet at home, it’s easy to meet those dietary needs on a cruise.
 It doesn’t matter if you need a diabetic diet plan, a gluten free diet or if you have allergies.
 Cruise ships are incredibly accommodating to special dietary needs and are one of the most allergy friendly place I’ve ever eaten.